FTA Section 5310 Profiles

 HHFIA’s Volunteer Transportation service has been successful in filling the gap in services for older adults and adults with disabilities while expanding their community’s transportation services.
 They provide an opportunity for local residents to volunteer and continue to build partnerships throughout the areas they serve.
 With multiple funding sources, such as FTA’s Section 5310, the Older Americans Act, local foundation grants, fundraising and donations, sustainability has been achieved.
 As important as program funding is, they attribute the program’s success to its volunteers.

-Download pdf of Hearts and Hands Faith in Action profile
+Hearts and Hands Faith in Action Profile – PDF

 Jackson Medical Mall Foundation